chegekinuthia/SparkService--Statistician/README.md

 # SparkService--Statistician

-This service computes streaming summary statistics: mean, deviation, zScore, variance, standard deviation.
+This service computes streaming summary statistics: e.g. mean, deviation, zScore, variance, standard deviation.

 It does so for any number of input time series.